 In the 21st century, a new mascot was hatched, literally.
 The Mandrake, also designed by Nike, arrived in 2002, and was an attempt to appeal to a younger generation.

 During the game, the Mandrake burst from a massive egg, and faced off with the Oregon Duck, who the reporters referred to as “Donald.”
 It didn’t take long for the Mandrake to get nicknames like “Robo Duck” and “Duck Vader.”
-The new “companion” mascot, was never to replace the beloved Donald, but provide more marketing flexibility for the UO, as they had total ownership over the Mandrake.
+The new “companion” mascot, was never suppose to replace Donald, but provide more marketing flexibility for the UO, as they had total ownership over the Mandrake.
 However, he was an abysmal failure and lasted one year.
 The lack of love for Robo Duck solidified Donald representing the “Fighting Ducks” and he hasn’t faced a challenger since.

 I arrived at the University of Oregon in the fall of 2006 and was about to experience perhaps the most tumultuous time for the already fragile relationship between the UO and Disney.
 By now, calling the mascot “Donald” had more or less fallen out of favor, and people simply called him “The Duck” or “Puddles.”
-However there is much debate over his name being “Puddles” so for simplicity’s sake, I’m calling him the Duck.
+However there is much debate over his name actually being “Puddles” so for simplicity’s sake, I’m calling him the Duck.

 The fight, which wasn’t staged, featured the Duck pushing, kicking, punching, and even body-slamming Shasta.
 Not deemed a respectable or appropriate representation of “Donald,” the end result was in a one game suspension for the student portraying the Duck.
 But let’s be honest, we are the “Fighting Ducks” and Donald is known for his temper, however he’s known to punch air rather than a person.